scivision/matlab-buildtool-mex/README.md

 ## Compiler flags

-Matlab MEX compiler appears to ignore "FFLAGS" environment variable conventionally used for passing Fortran compiler flags.
+Matlab MEX compiler ignores environment variables like CFLAGS, CXXFLAGS, FFLAGS.
 This becomes an issue when needing "-fallow-invalid-boz" for GCC > 10.
 Newer Matlab versions pass this flag for every GFortran MEX.